Medical Education Is A Fundamental Part Of UHC’s Heritage And Mission. UHC Is Involved In Various Kinds Of Education And Training Partnerships.

 Diagnostic Medical Sonography

 United Hospital Center offers a certificate program in Diagnostic Medical Sonography for individuals who are interested in pursuing training in this field.
-This program is designed as an advanced discipline of study for graduates of an accredited educational program in Radiologic Technology.
-UHC’s Diagnostic Medical Sonography program incorporates clinical and didactic experiences to prepare individuals for professional practice in general medical and vascular sonography.
+UHC Diagnostic Medical Sonography Program is designed as an advanced discipline of study for graduates of an accredited educational program in Radiologic Technology.
+UHC Diagnostic Medical Sonography Program is 18 months in length beginning each year in July.
+The program incorporates clinical and didactic experiences to prepare individuals for professional practice in abdomen, vascular, obstetric, and gynecologic sonography.

-For more information and an application click here.
+For more information about UHC Diagnostic Medical Sonography Program and an application click here.

 United Hospital Center is pleased to offer a new resource to the north central West Virginia community with the addition of a clinical navigator, at the Cecil B. Highland, Jr. & Barbara B. Highland Cancer Center.